SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

     -> var x = MyEnumeration.someValue
     -> x = .anotherValue

+If the inferred type is an optional type, you can also use a member of the non-optional type in an implicit member expression.

+.. testcode:: implicitMemberEnum

+    -> var someOptional: MyEnumeration? = .someValue

 Implicit member expressions can be followed by a postfix operator or other postfix syntax listed in :ref:`Expressions_PostfixExpressions`.